JSAbrahams/mamba/README.md

     def disconnect(self: ConnMyServer) => self.is_connected := False
 ```

+Within the then branch of the if statement, we know that `self._last_message` is a `String`.
+This is because we performed a check in the if condition.

-Notice how above, we define the type of `self`.
+Also Notice how above, we define the type of `self`.
 Each type effectively denotes another state that `self` can be in.
 For each type, we use `when` to show that it is a type refinement, which certain conditions.